 Westgate One

-OSG are proud to be part of the fantastic team delivering the exciting development of the former Barretts Jaguar and Land Rover Dealership at Pound Lane into student accommodation.
+OSG are proud to have been part of the fantastic team to deliver the award-winning development of the former Barretts Jaguar and Land Rover Dealership at Pound Lane into student accommodation.

 Bottom Right